OCS-Palermo/complex-networks-palermo/README.md

 ## Contributing

-Please, feel free to add your own contributions!
-If you make an exercise or some cool Complex Network code, you are **encouraged** to add it here.
+Please, if you make an exercise or some cool Complex Network code, you are **encouraged** to add it here.
+Also, feel free to open discussions on the Issue page and issuing your pull requests!

 Please make sure your code is well documented following a format similar to the notebooks present in this repository.
 In order to add your files just follow these steps: